ben44496/2021-spring-notes/498dv/merge.md

 2x2 system-
 $y_1 = h_{11}x_1+h_{21}x_2+n_1$

 $y_2 = h_{12}x_1+h_{12}x_2+n_2$

 $y = Hx + n$

 $H^{-1}y = x + H^{-1}n$ - This is called **Multiplexing**, basically it increases our data rate because it allows us to send two messages at the same time

 #### Benefits of MIMO
 - Manage interferences
+  - Combines the signals such that multiple signals can go over the air and avoid collision (because we encode them into an additive signal)
 - Get multiple streams
 - Lets you operate in low SNR conditions